httprb/http/README.md

 This requests JSON from Github.
 Github is smart enough to understand our request and returns a response with Content-Type: application/json.
-If you happen to have a library loaded which defines the JSON constant and implements JSON.parse, the HTTP library will attempt to parse the JSON response.
+If you happen to have a library loaded which defines the JSON constant and implements JSON.parse, the HTTP gem will attempt to parse the JSON response.

 Shorter aliases exists for HTTP.with_headers: